saadb94/keyu/README.md

 #### Map

-Maps over every key of an object
+Maps an object based on the mapping function passed.

 ```
 let obj = {a:1,b:2,c:3};